thesilican/duotrigordle/README.md

 https://duotrigordle.com

 Put your skills to the test and solve thirty-two Wordles at once!
 You have 37 guesses to solve all 32 words.
-A new Duotrigordle available each day to solve.
+A new Duotrigordle is available each day to solve.

 ## Running Locally